 W. Thomas Soeldner

 Tom has a MDiv (Lutheran School of Theology at Chicago), a MA (education – Union Presbyterian Seminary, Richmond,VA), and a Certificate in Leadership Studies (Gonzaga University Doctoral Program, Spokane,WA).
-He has been a parish pastor, an elementary and high school principal, a seminary lecturer and a community organizer.
+He has been a parish pastor, an elementary and high school principal, a college and seminary lecturer and a community organizer.

 Tom also served overseas in Southern Africa for ten years with the Evangelical Lutheran Church in South Africa, the Methodist Church of Southern Africa, and the Evangelical Lutheran Church in the Republic of Namibia.
 He worked in various capacities with those organizations: mission developer, community organizer and educator, seminary lecturer, and translator of worship materials.